-In my dissertation, I argue that an “infrastructural” model of public discourse lays the groundwork for writing pedagogies that engage students in meaningful reflection about the communicative dynamics of the digital landscape.
-Through two cases studies—one focusing on “old media” (the turn-of-the-century public lectures of sex educator Emma Elizabeth Walker) and one focusing on “new media” (the viral #blacklivesmatter rhetoric of spoken word poet Alexander Gray)—I develop the concept of rhetorical investment.
-I argue that this concept helps attune teacher-scholars to the ways that individual rhetors contribute to the building and maintenance of our rapidly changing digital public sphere.
+In my dissertation, Rhetorical Investments: Writing, Technology, and the Emerging Logics of the Public Sphere (2017), I argued that an “infrastructural” model of public discourse lays the groundwork for writing pedagogies that engage students in meaningful reflection about the dynamics of the digital landscape.
+Through two cases studies—one focusing on “old media” (the turn-of-the-century public lectures of sex educator Emma Elizabeth Walker) and one focusing on “new media” (the viral #blacklivesmatter rhetoric of spoken word poet Alexander Gray)—I developed the concept of rhetorical investment.
+I argued that this concept helps attune us to the ways that individual rhetors contribute to the transformation of the public sphere.

 My current project investigates the ways that everyday writers use networked technologies to catalyze social change (The New Information Warriors: Rhetoric, Writing, and Social Change in the Digital Age).
 Specifically, this project focuses on new forms of persuasion that I term practices of networked mass persuasion.
 Influenced by tactics that have historically been the province of marketing professionals, political parties, and information operations specialists, practices of networked mass persuasion are characterized by two tendencies: 1) a tendency to privilege strategic messaging, amplification, and coordination over dialogue and direct engagement, and 2) a tendency to compose texts that will circulate via the algorithmic, data-driven infrastructures of the social web.
 Though practices of “crowd swarming,” “viral marketing,” and “memetic warfare” may at first appear inconsistent with traditional democratic values, this project aims to demonstrate that practices such as these are increasingly central to social change writing in the 21st century.